PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/DS1_L1_MVP.md

 	> 1
 	> 1
 ```
 Run through the course by completing all 3 modules.
-In case you have any questions please first ask your peers or ask [us](mailto:heijligers.b@buas.nl;bhushan.n@buas.nl?subject=[Question%20Regarding%20ENTERTOPIC) anything you do not understand (well enough) or when your peers aren't responding timely (note that we only reply during office hours) and [report any problems or issues](https://github.com/BredaUniversity/AAI-DM/blob/main/docs/Year1/BlockA/DataScience/Courses/DS1/Day1/issues/new).
+In case you have any questions please first ask your peers or (when they don't respond timely) [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the course, workshop and question you have or the problem you're experiencing.

 ## 7) Mock-Assessment
 Every workshop includes a small mock-assessment to prepare you for the actual assessment deliverable you'll create in datalab.